tanekloc/tmsg/README.md

 # tmsg

-> Type-safe i18n library for TypeScript apps.
-> Based on and largely compatible with [MessageFormat](http://messageformat.github.io/messageformat/).
+A TypeScript-based, type-safe internationalization (i18n) library. tmsg is largely compatible with MessageFormat.

 ## Problem

-You need to translate text strings in your app.
-Some strings are simple while other require parameters.
-So you define placeholders for the parameters:
+When translating text strings in a TypeScript app, it is possible for parameters to be undefined or misnamed, leading to errors:

 ```ts
 const myString = 'Hello, {NAME}!';